 You can think what you like about it, but just like Easter, Christmas and New Year's Eve, it comes around again every year on February 14: Valentine's Day.
-Hardly any other holiday is viewed as critically as the "day of love".
+Hardly any other holiday is eyed as critically as the "day of love".
 For some, a gray cloud of cynicism hangs over them, growing a little larger with every greeting card and every cotton candy commercial.
 Others are already walking around in a rose-tinted mood in the weeks beforehand, on their way to the peak day of romance.
 And then there's the liberal gray area, who don't really care about anything, but who secretly ask themselves the question "Does this whole "celebration" even make sense?"

 Valentine's Day - feelings of happiness for some, flood of triggers for others